 There are defenses to distribution cases in Colorado.

-If you have been charged with drug distribution a skilled Denver drug distribution attorney is essential.
+If you have been charged with drug distribution a skilled Boulder drug distribution attorney is essential.
 Get in touch with experienced Denver drug distribution defense attorney Jason Savela by calling (720) 821-1001.